Our products

 Vermouth

-Vermouth is the classic accompaniment to canned goods in Mediterranean aperitif culture.
+Vermouth is the classic accompaniment to canned goods in Mediterranean appetizer culture.
 In Barcelona, there's nothing more canonical than anchovies or olives with a red vermouth with ice and orange.

 • Red vermouth: With anchovies, olives, and pickles.
-The sweetness and aromatic herbs create an addictive contrast with the salinity.
+The sweetness and aromatic herbs create an addictive contrast with the saltiness.

-• Dry white vermouth: With bonito, cockles, and softer products.
+• Dry white vermouth: With white tuna, cockles, and milder products.
 Lighter than red, it works better with delicate flavors.

-• Pilsner: Clean, gassy, light.
+• Pilsner: Clean, effervescent, light.
 The most versatile beer for canned goods.

 • Wheat beer: With notes of wheat and citrus.
 Excellent with sardines and mussels.

 • Saison: Fruity, spicy, with acidity.
-For those looking for something different with anchovies or smoked goods.
+For those looking for something different with anchovies or smoked products.

 Non-alcoholic